luciotato/waitfor-ES6/README.md

 By using **wait.for**, you can call any nodejs standard async function in sequential/Sync mode, waiting for result data, without blocking node's event loop.

+Definitions:
+--
-A nodejs standard async function is a function in which the last parameter is a callback: function(err,data)
+A nodejs standard async function is a function in which the last parameter is a callback: function(err,data) A "fiber" in this context is a "generator" that yields async callable functions.

 *Advantages:*
 <ul>